 Chronic heat exhaustion, sleep disturbances and susceptibility to minor injuries and sicknesses have all been attributed to the possible effects of prolonged exposure to heat.

 Heat exposure has been associated with temporary infertility in both women and men, with the effects being more pronounced in men.
 Sperm density, motility, and the percentage of normally shaped sperm can decrease significantly when the temperature of the groin is increased above a normal temperature.
 Workers exposed to high heat loads should inform their family doctors of their exposure.

-Laboratory study of animals has shown that exposure of the pregnant females to high temperatures may result in a high incidence of embryo deaths and malformations of the head and the central nervous system (CNS).
+Laboratory study of animals has shown that exposure of the pregnant females to high temperatures may result in a high incidence of embryo deaths and malformations of the head and the central nervous system.
 There is no conclusive evidence of teratogenic effects of high temperatures in humans.
-The NIOSH criteria document (Draft: 2013) recommends that a pregnant worker's body temperature should not exceed 39-39.5°C during the first trimester of pregnancy.
+NIOSH recommends that a pregnant worker's body temperature should not exceed 39-39.5°C during the first trimester of pregnancy

 (Reference: Criteria for a Recommended Standard: Occupational exposure to heat and hot environments.
-Revised Criteria 2013.
-Cincinnati, Ohio: National Institute for Occupational Safety and Health, Draft, 2013)
+Revised Criteria 2016.
+Cincinnati, Ohio: National Institute for Occupational Safety and Health, 2016)

 Acclimatization - Physiological changes which occur in response to several days of heat exposure and make the body accustomed to a hot environment.

 Convection - Process of heat exchange between the body and the surrounding air or fluid as a result of bulk flow of that air or fluid.

 Dehydration - Loss or deficiency of water in body tissues caused by sweating, vomiting or diarrhea.
 Symptoms include excessive thirst, nausea, and exhaustion.